 Child Care: Financial Assistance for Child Care

-The subsidy provides up to $4,672 per academic year for one child, up to $6,852 for two children and up to $9,020 for three or more children.
-(Spring/Summer half-term awards are also available.)
+For the 2014-15 academic year, the Child Care Subsidy provides up to $4,860 per academic year for one child, up to $7,128 for two children, and up to $9,380 for three or more children, based on family income.
+Spring/summer half-term awards are also available.

 To qualify, a student must demonstrate financial need and utilize child care because he/she is a single parent, or if married, has a spouse/partner who is also a student and/or gainfully employed.
 International students may be eligible.
 For all eligibility criteria, and to apply, please visit www.finaid.umich.edu/Types_of_Financial_Aid/child.asp or call (734) 763-6600.

-Students with unmet financial need may apply for loans to cover the full cost of their childcare expenses through the financial aid office.
-For more information, see the Office of Financial Aid website www.finaid.umich.edu/ or call (734) 763-6600.
+Students with unmet financial need may apply for loans to cover child care expenses.
+For more information, visit www.finaid.umich.edu/ or call (734) 763-6600.

-U-M Child Care Tuition Grant for Faculty, Staff and Students
+U-M Child Care Tuition Grant (faculty, staff and students) for the U-M Children's Centers

-The Child Care Tuition Grant (CCTG) is a University of Michigan program designed to assist families with young children meet the cost of licensed child care at our central and north campus centers: U-M Towsley Children’s House, U-M North Campus Children's Center, and the U-M Health System Children's Center.
+The U-M Child Care Tuition Grant (CCTG) is a program that assists families with young children with the cost of licensed child care at our U-M Ann Arbor central and north campus centers: Towsley Children’s House, North Campus Children's Center, and the Health System Children's Center.
 The program is funded by the Provost’s Office.
-It is available to income-eligible U-M faculty, staff and students who have children who are already enrolled at the participating centers.
+It is available to income-eligible U-M faculty, staff and students with a child already enrolled at a participating U-M center.

 - Application instructions